gis-yang/DroneMapping/README.md

 * 	All drones are required to be registered with the FAA if they weigh more than 0.55 lbs (250 grams) and less than 55 lbs (25 kg).
 * 	Maintain UAV within visual line of sight of the remote pilot. a) standard flight altitude (< 400 feet above ground level (AGL); b) minimum distance from clouds (> 500 feet below the cloud and 2,000 feet horizontally from the cloud); and c) maintaining a safe distance from bystanders.
 * 	The minimum distance of the UAS from clouds must be no less than 500 feet below the cloud and 2,000 feet horizontally from the cloud.
+*	U.S. Part 107 (FAA sUAS Part 107) specifies regulations to fly a UAV in the National Airspace System (NAS).
+Jurisdictional differences across study sites affected some flight restrictions under FAA regulations.
+For sites within controlled airspace, Low Altitude Authorization and Notification Capability (LAANC) and Certificates of Authorization (COAs) needed to be considered and planned for well in advance of drone operations.

 Note: There are similar regulations in Canada.
 All drones that weigh between 250 g and 25 kg must be registered with Transport Canada.
 FAA certification (U.S.) is not applicable in Canada, and drone pilots must follow the rules in the Canadian Aviation Regulations (CARs) Part IX—Remotely Piloted Aircraft Systems.